Dark42ed/ref_arena/README.md

 RefArena      realloc 10_000   45.62 μs
 ```

-In this case 10k RcRefs were allocated and dropped, and we measured
+In this case 10k `RcRef`s were allocated and dropped, and we measured
 the time it took to put 10k objects back onto the arena.
 (Compare to allocate)